joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/21/science/parasitoid-wasp-drill-plastic.html?searchResultPosition=6

 **Peso Pluma Cancels Tijuana Concert After Cartel Threats**\
-`The singer-songwriter has helped lead an international surge in what is known in the United States as regional Mexican music.
-He is best known for corridos tumbados, songs that tell stories of the Mexican drug trade.`\
+`The singer has helped lead an international surge in what is known in the United States as regional Mexican music.
+He is best known for songs that tell stories of the Mexican drug trade.`\
 https://nytimes.com/2023/09/20/us/peso-pluma-death-threat-tijuana-cancelation.html?searchResultPosition=7

 **U.S. Will Allow Nearly 500,000 Venezuelan Migrants to Work Legally**\